Part Four Remuneration

 - G1 Level 5 qualification

 - G2 Level 6 qualification

-- G3+ Level 7 subject/specialist qualification and recognised teaching qualification (G3+ includes conjoint subject/specialist and teaching qualifications).
-See notes 2 and 3 below
+- G3+ Level 7 subject/specialist qualification (see Notes 1, 2 and 3 below)

 - G5 Level 9 and 10 qualifications – Masters or PhD

-Note 2: From 13 April 2011, for NZ trained teachers the measure for G3+ is a teacher education qualification that is recognised through the NZTC’s registration process and a L7 subject/ specialist qualification (with 72 credits at L7), which may be a conjoint subject/specialist and teacher qualification.
+Note 2: From 13 April 2011, for NZ trained teachers the measure for G3+ is New Zealand Teachers Council registration and a Level 7 subject/ specialist qualification as defined in Note 1.